|Non Instructor Highest Ranking 3 Stripe Badge|

-Twenty One hours of Core Military Krav Maga Curriculum were stretched to form a civilian Krav Maga four year curriculum that considered biweekly training incorporating various age groups and other fitness and conditioning demands.
+Twenty One hours of Core Military Krav Maga Curriculum were stretched to 4 years of training forming the civilian Krav Maga curriculum.
+It was done in biweekly hourly sessions.

 The Jigoro Kano’s Judo, belt system was adopted as a motivational and control tool for civilian Krav Maga students.
 Japanese Martial Arts Systems, the ways of training for many years was the fool proof method to market such an endeavor.

-When Imrich retired Eli Avikzar which was his most senior Krav Maga student replaced Imrich in the function as the Head of Krav Maga in the Israeli Defense Forces Fighting Fitness Academy of Krav Maga.
+When Imrich retired Eli Avikzar which was his most senior Krav Maga student replaced Imrich in the function as the Head of Krav Maga in the Israeli Defense Forces Fighting Fitness Academy.

 With years of Martial Arts Experience and taking Krav Maga for the first time in the IDF, I realized that I’ve learned more in my first two hours of Krav Maga training than I’ve learned in my seven years of previous Martial Arts.